Health and Sport Committee

 Full details of the Inquiry can be found on the Pre-Budget Scrutiny 2019-20 inquiry page.

 Impact of leaving the European Union on health and social care in Scotland

 At its meeting on 28 November 2017 the Committee agreed to hold an inquiry into the impact of leaving the EU on health and social care in Scotland.

 The Committee considered what the NHS and social care in Scotland could look like post-Brexit with a focus on how potential risks could be mitigated and potential opportunities could be realised.

 The Committee issued a call for views which ran from 11 December 2017 to 25 January 2018.
 41 submissions were received.

-Formal evidence sessions are scheduled for 6 March, 13 March and 20 March 2018.
+Formal evidence sessions were scheduled for 6 March, 13 March and 20 March 2018.

 Full details of the Inquiry can be found on the Impact of leaving the European Union on health and social care in Scotland webpage.